jakesgordon/sprite-factory/README.md

 You can see the results of many of these options by viewing the sample page that comes with the gem in `test/images/reference/index.html`.

+>> NOTE: only the common options are available via the command line script (to keep it simple).
+Specifically, the advanced `width`, `height` and `padding` options are only available via the Ruby interface.

 Layout
 ======